-It is difficult to categorize components produced using fiberglass reinforcement constructions.
-This is due to the many advantages given by choosing just such a solution.
-Fiberglass composite products are thus utilized in many different types of industries, with windmills and the boating industry being some of the best known.
+It's difficult to categorize components manufactured by using fibreglass reinforcement constructions due to the many advantages given by choosing such a solution.
+Fibreglass composite products are thus utilized in many different types of industries with windmills and the boating industry being some of the best known.

-Below are few of the many advantages, which can be achieved by choosing a fiberglass composite solution:
+Below are few of many advantages which can be achieved by choosing a fibreglass composite solution:

 - Durable surface